Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The movement is very basic.
 It has a cylinder escapement and no train jewels.
 The red stone at the centre of the regulator is the upper end stone for the balance staff, so it looks like it has four jewels, two end stones and two jewel holes for the pivots of the balance staff.
 The very best cylinder escapements made by the likes of Breguet had ruby cylinders, but this one will have a steel cylinder.
 There is nothing particularly wrong about movements with cylinder escapements, when new they were capable of quite good time keeping but they do require very regular cleaning and oiling.
 They were mass produced by Swiss manufacturers in the nineteenth century in millions.
 The finish and lack of jewelling on this one identifies it as being one of these mass produced movements and very cheap.

 So why were Wilsdorf and Davis handling these very basic and cheap watches?
 There is no name on this one, indeed nothing to identify it other than the W&D mark.
 There is certainly no suggestion that it is a Rolex watch, despite what some vendors might like you to think.
-The ones I have seen are all wristwatches, and all are dated from their hallmarks to the time of the Great War, during which there was a tremendous demand for wristwatches from men heading for the front.
+The ones I have seen are all wristwatches, and all are dated from their hallmarks to the time of World War One, during which there was a tremendous demand for wristwatches from men heading for the front.
 I suspect that this was simply ‘making hay while the sun shines’.
 When there was such a tremendous demand for anything in wristwatch form, who would resist importing and selling whatever they could get their hands on?

 I have seen a wristwatch with a silver case with British import hallmarks for 1915 to 1916 and the W&D sponsor's mark with the name Marguerite stamped in the case back and on the movement.
 The movement has a cylinder escapement, 8 jewels and “1 one adjustment”.
 Watches with cylinder escapement movements are usually regarded as being cheap, but the adjustment, probably for isochronism in positions, shows that this one was better than just a basic cheap movement.